Simultaneous inference for linear mixed model parameters with an application to small area estimation: Bootstrap-based SPI and MT procedure

-\end{corollary} According to the theoretical developments for max-type statistics, the Kolmogorov distance defined in Proposition \ref{prop:con_max} converges to $0$ at best at polynomial rate $(\log(\cdot))^{c_2}/n^{c_3}$, where $(\cdot)$ is the number of parameters for which we wish to obtain the maximum (in our case $D$), and $c_2, c_3$ some constants, see e.g.\ \cite{chernozhukov2013gaussian} and \cite{dezeure2017high}.
-We are not aware of results for max-type statistics that one could employ to obtain second order correctness as specified in \cite{chatterjee2008parametric} without a $\log(\cdot)$ term.
+\end{corollary} According to the theoretical developments for max-type statistics, the Kolmogorov distance defined in Proposition \ref{prop:con_max} converges to $0$ at best at polynomial rate $(\log(\cdot))^{c_2}/n^{c_3}$, where $(\cdot)$ is the number of parameters for which we wish to obtain the maximum (in our case $D$), and $c_2, c_3$ some constants, see e.g. \cite{chernozhukov2013gaussian}.
+We are not aware of results for max-type statistics that one could employ to obtain second order correctness without such $\log(\cdot)$ term.
+Observe that in our setting $n\rightarrow\infty$ is equivalent to $D\rightarrow \infty$, because we assumed that $n_d$ is bounded (see Appendix \ref{sec:RC}).
+Certainly, our result would still hold if both, $n_d$ and $D$ grow.
+In case of a fixed $D$, we would replace Proposition \ref{prop:con_max} using explicitly a variation of studentized maximum modulus distribution \citep[cf.][]{stoline1979tables}.